 Hitting Programs at RPP Baseball

-*** Below is a brief summary of the various components of our many programs.
-Please note that depending on age and time of year, different programs may incorporate different disciplines and variations from the list provided below.
-If you’d like further specific details on which programs focus on which protocols, please contact the front desk.
+*** Below is a summary of various components of our hitting program.
+Please note that depending on age and time of year, a specific program may or may not incorporate sections from the list provided below.
+If you would like further details on a given program, please contact the front desk.

-Hitting development at RPP is a year-round effort, with different programs going on at different times of the year.
-Our programming can be adjusted according to each athletes individual timeline, but as a whole, generally follows the seasonal timeline of the sport, with adjustments to programming being made in the summer, fall, winter and spring.
-The following at the various components of the hitting program:
+Hitting development at RPP is a year-round process, with different programs going on at different times of the year.
+Our programming can be adjusted according to each athlete’s individual needs and timeline, but as a whole, generally follows the seasonal nature of the sport, with adjustments to programming being made in the summer, fall, winter and spring.
+The following are various components of the hitting program:

 • Motion Capture Analysis